sashkoristov/PSDS2020W/project/project.md

 ### Hints
-* You can at any point make `.sam` and `.bam` files much smaller by filtering out unaligned reads: `samtools view -b -F 4 file.bam/.sam > slimfile.bam/.sam`.
+* You can at any point make `.sam` and `.bam` files much smaller by filtering out unaligned reads: `samtools view -b -F 4 file.bam/.sam > slimfile.bam/.sam` .
 It is idempotent.
+* If reads in IGV are bunched together on  the left, are in large parts are empty or very colored, the FASTA file was probably not split correctly.
+We left you a hint in `Week B > Rough Functions > Split` on how to do it correctly.
-* This workflow is all about file management at scale.
+* This FC is all about file management at scale.
 Assume that every step (`bwa index`, `bwa aln` and so on) produces new files that the next step needs.
-Furthermore, the parallel section produces files with the same name.
-We left you a recommendation how to handle this [in Week B](#rough-functions-1).
+Furthermore, the parallelFor produces files with the same name.

 ## Week A (Homework 06): Sketch the workflow with AFCL